Zodh/Zodh/README.md

 - I am studying for a postgraduate degree in software architecture;
 - I have a bachelor's degree in information systems;
-- I have a technical diploma in computers.
+- I have a professional diploma in IT.

 Usually i work with Java and Spring, and i like to talk about Design Patterns, SOLID, System Design and Software Architecture.